A House Divided: Photos From Korea’s 1948 Yeosu-Suncheon Rebellion

 In November 1948, in an article titled, “A New Communist Uprising Turns Men Into Butchers,” LIFE painted an unsettling picture of the rebellion, complete with the observation that the United States “gave South Korea a government” after the Second World War — suggesting, unintentionally perhaps, that the Korean peninsula was once again little more than a convenient crossroads upon which more powerful nations have always fought their proxy wars.

 At Sunchon [today spelled "Suncheon"], which means “Peaceful Heaven,” the rebellion’s Red leaders opened the city jail and let political prisoners lead them through the city from house to house pointing out enemies for revenge.
 With this help the rebels had slaughtered about 500 civilians and 100 police before the Korean national army retook Sunchon (pop.
 60,000) on Oct.
 23. Then it was the government’s turn, and LIFE’ Carl Mydans watched with horror as the process of retribution began.
-He cabled:
+[This is what he] cabled:

 “Later, when it was safe, women streamed away from the big playground to poke among the heaps of bloated dead — a scene not easy to watch.
 When they found theirs, they were stoical at first.
 Then tears came and they were hysterical.”